A Guide to Matching Paint Colors with Furniture

-With all of your furniture bought and in your home, it makes more sense to base your paint colors off of your furniture.
-To do this, let’s consider the furnishings in each separate room.
+With all of your furniture bought and in your home, it makes more sense to chose paint colors that complement your furniture colors and home decor.
+To do this, let’s consider some color basics.

-With earthy or muted furniture it might be your chance to spruce up your room with a pop of color.
+For example, if your furniture is earthy and muted, it might be your chance to spruce up your room with a pop of color.
 You can achieve this through a canary yellow or a darker royal blue.
 This will give a beautiful contrast to the setting.

 If you have bright furniture, tame down your walls.
 To avoid conflicting colors, go with duller colors like mint, off-white, or grays.